slavivanov/encharge-integrations-utilities/README.md

     - Control what the user must configure for this operation to work.

+  - `alwaysMapOutputFields`: boolean

+    - Always ask the user to map the output fields of this operation, even if there appear to be no output fields.

   - `helpDocs`: { url?: string, markdown?: string}

     - Help docs for the operation.
 If URL is set, it will be embedded via an iframe.
 Otherwise the markdown will be rendered.

-  - `alwaysMapOutputFields`: boolean
+  - `isUserInitiated`: boolean;

-    - Whether to always map the output fields of this operation, even if there appear to be none.
+    - Whether the user actively performed this step, Used to detect set the last time the user was active.
+Most applicable for triggers.

 - An operation's field MIGHT include `x-encharge-recipe` object, which describes how the field can be used in a recipe (template).
 Available `x-encharge-recipe` properties: